Non-Linear Model-Based Sequential Decision-Making in Agriculture: Theoretical guarantees for nonlinear bandit algorithms

 \begin{remark} The proof techniques used here such as bounding regret via sequential Rademacher complexity and the resulting sample-complexity corollary for \texttt{ViOlin} are direct instantiations of general tools from the bandit literature.
 What is distinctive in this result is their adaptation to mechanistic nonlinear models (e.g., Mitscherlich, Michaelis-Menten), which integrates domain knowledge with statistical guarantees.
 This integration ensures that theoretical results are not only mathematically sound but also directly interpretable and actionable in agronomic applications. \end{remark}

 \paragraph{Under Model Misspecification} In many applications, including agricultural yield optimization, the true reward function may not be perfectly captured by any member of a chosen parametric model class (such as quadratic plateau or Michaelis-Menten).
-This is known as \emph{model misspecification}, and can have important implications for the performance and guarantees of bandit algorithms.
+This is known as \emph{model misspecification}, and can have important implications for the performance and guarantees of bandit algorithms. \chg{A concrete example in agronomy is when the true yield response exhibits smooth saturation (well captured by a Mitscherlich curve), but the fitted model class is a quadratic-plateau response.
+In that case, the quadratic-plateau model may fit the central range reasonably well but can misrepresent the curvature near the shoulder/plateau region, leading to biased estimates of the profit-maximizing nitrogen rate.}

 Most bandit algorithms rely on the assumption of a \emph{well-specified model} (or ``realizability''), that is, the existence of a function $f^* \in \mathcal{F}$ such that the mean reward is $\mu(x) = f^*(x)$ for all actions $x$~\citep{chu2011contextual, abbasi2011improved, agarwal2012contextual, foster2018practical}.
 However, in practice, exact realizability rarely holds, and it is important to consider the effect of model misspecification.